EvansWinner/awesome-line-editors/README.md

 ED (which I style ED.COM in the CP/M style to differentiate it from the Unix ``ed(1)``) appears to be something like a mix between a line-based editor and a character- based editor, like Teco.
-This makes it appear complicated, byzantine -- and interesting.
+This makes it appear complicated, byzantine—and interesting.
 I get the impression that it was written in assembly language and that a port to modern systems would amount to a complete re-write.
 See ``led`` (the other one) below for an attempt at that.